 When making meatballs, I like to use an ice cream dipper to make the meatballs all the same size and shape.

-I learned a lot about cooking from my dad.
-Once all of the ingredients for the meatballs were well mixed, he would roll small amounts of the meat in the palms of his hands.
+Once all of the ingredients for the meatballs were well mixed, my dad would roll small amounts of the meat in the palms of his hands.
 Then we put them on a cookie sheet to brown slightly in the oven, this helps hold them together better.
-It is also a good way to remove some of the extra fat.
-I hope this helps.

 Meatballs with less effort.
 In today's newspaper (April 25, 2007), the Dallas Morning News ran a column titled "Double Duty Dinners", by Susan Nicholson, about making a meatloaf and, after baking, cutting it into small squares.